raspberrypilearning/Funny-Face-Follower/en/step_2.md

 --- /task ---

 --- task ---
-Open the `Facial Recognition`{:class="block3extensions"} menu on the left and drag across the small round `x coord of nose`{:class="block3extensions"} and `y coord of nose`{:class="block3extensions"} blocks and pop them into their corresponding spots (making sure you match x with x and y with y!)
+Open the `Facial Recognition`{:class="block3extensions"} menu on the left and drag across the small round `x coord of nose`{:class="block3extensions"} and `y coord of nose`{:class="block3extensions"} blocks and pop them into their corresponding spots (make sure that you match x with x and y with y!).
 ``` blocks3
 when gf clicked
 turn video [on v]